 - In 2013, the IOF launched the “Capture the Fracture” campaign to prevent secondary fractures.

 - In 2014, the IOF went digital with the release of electronic newsletters.

-How to celebrate
+How to take part

-When is World Osteoporosis Day celebrated in 2022?
+When is World Osteoporosis Day celebrated in 2023?

 World Osteoporosis Day is observed on October 20 each year.